Syakir Sulaiman

-Syakir Sulaiman (born September 30, 1992) is an Indonesian footballer who plays as a attacking midfielder.
+Syakir Sulaiman (born 30 September 1992) is an Indonesian former footballer who plays as an attacking midfielder.

 Club career

 After some spells on several Indonesian Super League and Liga 1 clubs, he signed for the newly promoted club Aceh United for 2018 Liga 2 season.
-On May 13, 2018, he scored a hattrick when Aceh United played an away game versus Persita Tangerang.
+On 13 May 2018 he scored a hattrick when Aceh United played an away game versus Persita Tangerang.

 International career

 In 2014, Syakir Sulaiman represented the Indonesia U-23, in the 2014 Asian Games.